50222 - EUROPEAN UNION LAW

 - Group assignments

-The lectures will be complemented by a major international conference to be held on 17 and 18 November.
-The conference will bring together leading experts in European Union Law law to discuss the main cirises and challenges faced by the EU.
+The lectures will be complemented by guest seminars in which leading experts in European Union Law will discuss the main crises and challenges faced by the EU.

 The teaching will be also complemented by class exercises and discussions.